linode/docs/docs/websites/apache/install-php-fpm-and-apache-on-debian-8.md

         ~~~

-5. Test the new configuration with `sudo apache2ctl configtest`, and if there are no errors reload Apache:
+5. Test the new configuration with `sudo apache2ctl configtest`.
+If there are no errors, reload Apache:

         sudo systemctl reload apache2

-6. We can confirm the user with the `info.php` file described above, by checking the **Environment** section:
+6. You can confirm the user with the `info.php` file described above, by checking the **Environment** section:

     ![The PHP Environment Variable](/docs/assets/php-fpm-env.png)